CodeByStef/Deduplik/README.md

 Deduplik ⁕ A tool to visualize and cleanup duplicate files.

 Deduplik doesn't rely on file names or timestamps to find duplicates but on a file signature computed by hashing the file content.
-Since hashes are based on the whole file content, it may take a while to complete the first scan.
+Note that since hashes are based on the whole file content, it may take a while to complete the first scan.

 # Getting started:
-Unzip "Deduplik Beta 1.zip" to the folder of your choice.
+Unzip the release to the folder of your choice.
 Look for and launch "Primordial.exe".

 You'll need the .NET Desktop Runtime 8.0 installed (https://dotnet.microsoft.com/en-us/download/dotnet).